LoopSR: Looping Sim-and-Real for Lifelong Policy Adaptation of Legged Robots: Experiments

-\textbf{Results.} The simulation results are shown in Tab.~\ref{table:sim-terrain}, where LoopSR achieves prominent enhancement and closely matches the performance of Expert, especially in challenging terrains like \textit{Stairs} and \textit{Discrete}.
-This outperformance over Origin confirms LoopSR's success in continuous optimization.
-At the same time, direct real-world training approaches (PPO, SAC, World Model) mainly fail such an aim, typically owning to their fragility to the shift in state occupancy distribution.
+\textbf{Results.} The simulation results are shown in Tab.~\ref{table:sim-terrain}, where \textbf{LoopSR} achieves prominent enhancement and closely matches the performance of \textbf{Expert}, especially in challenging terrains like \textit{Stairs} and \textit{Discrete}.
+This outperformance over zero-shot sim-to-real methods (\textbf{Origin}, \textbf{RMA}) confirms LoopSR's success in continuous optimization.
+At the same time, direct real-world training approaches (\textbf{SAC}, \textbf{World Model}) mainly fail, typically owning to their fragility to the shift in state occupancy distribution.
 The reward curve concerning the sim-to-real loops is shown in Fig.~\ref{fig:sr-loop}, where each sim-to-real loop integrates simulated training of $500$ iterations.
-We find out that LoopSR surpasses the performance bottleneck which troubles the original baseline.
+We find out that \textbf{LoopSR} surpasses the performance bottleneck which troubles the original sim-to-real baseline, demonstrating the necessity of policy adaptation.